xplosionmind/old.tommi.space/_jar/2020-07-10-Internet-Freedom.md

 ---
-edited: 2020-09-30
+edited: 2020-10-12
-description: "This awesome and revolutionary tool we call the Internet is so powerful that it's becoming a threat to the freedom of the average user, which in exchange for “free” services hands over his/her data, thus giving up personal independence and liberty.<br /><br />Here are noted various arguments, thoughts, speeches, documents and ideas to achieve <strong>a healthier online experience</strong>"
+description: "This awesome and revolutionary tool we call the Internet is so powerful that it's becoming a threat to the freedom of the average user, who, in exchange for services, hands over his/her data, therefore giving up personal independence and liberty.<br /><br />Here are noted various arguments, thoughts, speeches, documents, ideas and step-by-step guides to achieve <strong>a healthier online experience</strong>"
 ---
 ## Resources